esyede/rakit/packages/docs/data/home.md

 ## Basic Knowledge

-Welcome to the documentation page.
-These documents are intended to serve both as a guide to get started and as a feature reference.
+This documentation works as both a getting-started guide and a feature reference.

-Although you can jump to any section and start learning, we recommend reading the documentation sequentially to allow us to gradually build the concepts that will be used in subsequent documents.
+Each topic is short and self-contained, so you can jump to any section.
+New users should still read the early chapters in order — later chapters build on them.

 <a id="what-is-rakit"></a>

 ## What is Rakit?

-Rakit is a simple and easy-to-learn PHP framework.
+Rakit is a small, easy-to-learn PHP framework.
+It is familiar to anyone who has used a popular PHP framework before, and it lets you organize larger applications into reusable packages without ceremony.
-New users will enjoy the ease of development found in other popular PHP frameworks.

-More experienced users will have the opportunity to modularize their code in ways not possible with other frameworks.

-Its flexibility allows your organization to update and shape applications over time as needed, its expressiveness will allow you and your team to develop concise and readable code.
+The codebase is intentionally compact.
+The same flexibility you get for small prototypes scales up to production apps, and the source is short enough to read when you need to understand what is happening under the hood.

 <a id="application-structure"></a>

 ## Application Structure

-The directory structure is intentionally designed to be familiar to users of other frameworks.
-Web applications of all shapes and sizes can be easily created using this structure, similar to how they would be created in other frameworks.

-Throughout our documentation, we will show the default locations for each component being discussed.
+The directory layout is similar to other PHP frameworks, so you should feel at home.
+Throughout the docs we show the default location for every component discussed.

 <a id="community-support"></a>

 ## Community Support

-Rakit is very fortunate to be supported by a growing, friendly, and enthusiastic community.
-The [Forum](https://github.com/esyede/rakit/discussions) is the right place to seek help, provide suggestions, or just see what others are saying.
+The [Forum](https://github.com/esyede/rakit/discussions) is the place to ask questions, share suggestions, or follow along with what other users are doing.

-You are welcome to ask questions, answer others' questions, or just read and learn from others' answered questions.
-Many friends have already joined, so don't be a stranger!
+Both new and experienced users are welcome — answering someone else's question is also a great way to learn.

 <a id="donations"></a>

 ## Donations

-Rakit is an open-source project that relies on the support of its community to continue development and maintenance.
+Rakit is an open-source project maintained by volunteers.
+If it is useful to you, please consider donating — every contribution helps keep development going.

-If you find Rakit useful and would like to contribute, consider making a donation to help sustain the project.

-Your support, whether big or small, is greatly appreciated and helps ensure that Rakit can continue to grow and improve for everyone.

 <a href='https://ko-fi.com/A0A61UOVND' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi6.png?v=6' border='0' alt='Buy Me a Coffee' /></a>